 With nationally-ranked hospitals within walking distance of campus, you'll be in the thick of advanced research and clinical care.
 Learn from and alongside renowned healthcare professionals, who welcome undergraduate participants on their research teams, and are ready to help you gain knowledge and experience to prepare for medical school.

-of CWRU undergrads who applied to medical school were accepted in the last 5 years.
+of CWRU undergrads who applied to medical school in the last 5 years were accepted.

-first-year students offered conditional admission to CWRU School of Medicine or School of Dental Medicine through the Pre-Professional Scholars Program of undergraduates participate in research and creative endeavors with CWRU faculty and other scholars undergraduate majors selected by pre-med students
+first-year undergraduate students offered conditional admission to CWRU School of Medicine or School of Dental Medicine through the Pre-Professional Scholars Program of undergraduates participate in research and creative endeavors with CWRU faculty and other scholars undergraduate majors selected by pre-med students